ucl-cssb/StabilityFinder/README.md

 * $ cd StabilityFinder
 * $ python setup.py install --user

-This will copy the module StabilityChecker into the lib/pythonXX/site-packages directory, where XX corresponds to the python version that was used.
-An exe=\<dir\> variable should also be added to the run.sh script pointing the script to the right package installation.
+This will copy the module StabilityFinder into the lib/pythonXX/site-packages directory, where XX corresponds to the python version that was used.
+(An exe=\<dir\> variable should also be added to the run.sh script pointing the script to the right package installation.
 Alternatively the path to the module can be added to the top of the run.sh file without the need for installation.
-The path to the cuda sim module must be added to the top of the run.sh file.
+The path to the cuda sim module must be added to the top of the run.sh file.)

 $ export PATH=\<dir\>:$PATH